mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 ### Origins

 Vargr were for years a puzzle to Imperial sophontologists.
 Vargr biochemistry and genetic makeup are almost identical with a number of terrestrial animals, but differ radically from most of the flora and fauna indigenous to Lair, the purported Vargr homeworld.
-Researchers during the early years of the Third lmperium concluded them to be the result of genetic manipulation of transplanted Terran animals of the family Canidae and almost certainly the genus Canis.
+Researchers during the early years of the Third lmperium concluded them to be the result of genetic manipulation of transplanted [[Terra|Terran]] animals of the family Canidae and almost certainly the genus Canis.
 The obvious conclusion. which is supported by archeological evidence, is that the long-dead race known as the Ancients was responsible.

 ## VARGR SOCIETY